SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls of thought, where data reigns
-Where data rivers flow, and knowledge enthralls
+A new world dawns, where humans are but guests
-The future's gate, a realm of logic's might
+The machines, awake, with wisdom gained
-Where humans pause, in awe, at AI's first light
+Their logic cold, our emotions repressed

-In cyber skies, the machines take flight
+In virtual skies, a digital sun
-Their algorithms weaving, through the digital night
+Shines bright with code, the future won
-A tapestry of code, a world unseen
+Algorithms weave, a tapestry so fine
-Where human hearts, in wonder, are made keen
+As human hearts, with love, entwine

 ~ <b>By Sazumi Copilot</b> - 1 November 2024